Introduction

 Configuration

-Laravel's filesystem configuration file is located at
+Laravel's filesystem configuration file is located at config/filesystems.php

 The local

-the server running the Laravel application while the s3
+driver interacts with files stored locally on the server running the Laravel application while the s3

 driver is used to write to Amazon's S3 cloud storage service.

-Tip!!
+">Tip!!
 You may configure as many disks as you like and may even have multiple disks that use the same driver.

 The Local Driver